optimizacija/neovim-config/README.md

 # Personal NeoVim config

 ## Icons
 Icons are used by different plugins to give nvim a prettier look.
-The plugin for icons is already installed by in this config.
+The plugin for icons is already installed with this config.
-But your terminal still needs to be able to render the new font properly.
+But your terminal still needs to be able to render the icon font properly.

 ### Installing Icon fonts